rosikand/rl/writeups/sd-problems.md

 - Extracting reward/advantage information from the teacher signal only where it is causally helpful.
 - To automatically learn what parts of the feedback is useful.
 - Route the priv. info through some other mechanism than distillation, such as features as rewards, or a reward model itself.
+- on self distillation reward models:
+    - so how do you get a reward model? a few thoughts here:
+    - mse regress the implicit log probs ratio between student and teacher
+    - preference based: dpo style, no extra params "your language model is secretly a reward model".
+In this cass, you route the priveliged informatjon via preferneces wbere the privaleged pass is viewed as a positive preference
+    - add critic head paramterizafion: see a3c from robotics
+    - rl token (see PI)
+    - speculative verifiation
+    - features as reward (see goodfire)
+    - inverse rl from demonstrations (see raro)